 1. Introduction

 Parents invest a great deal of time, money and energy in their children from the time the children are born until long after they reach adulthood.
 One dimension of this support that has recently received a great deal of attention both in the popular press and policy circles is the cost of contributing to a child’s college education.
 However, in addition to these schooling transfers, parents also provide significant financial support to their adult children through direct cash transfers (Gale and Scholz, 1994; McGarry forthcoming).
-The correlation between these two types of cash transfers, their magnitudes, and their relationships with family characteristics, tie directly into important economic models of human capital investment and familial behavior.
+The correlation between these two types of cash transfers, their magnitudes, and their relationships with family characteristics tie directly into important economic models of human capital investment and familial behavior.

 The classic work of Gary Becker (Becker 1976; Becker and Tomes 1976) posits that parents invest in the schooling of their children until the rate of return for an additional year of schooling is equal to the market rate of return.
 Additional transfers, if desired, are made as direct cash transfers.
-Behrman, Pollak and Taubman (1982), addressing similar issues in the context of a transfer model, posit two specifications for the parental utility function, one such model in which parents attempt to equalize the incomes of children (as in Becker’s investment model) and a second in which parents seek to equalize total transfers to children.
+Behrman, Pollak and Taubman (1982), addressing similar issues in the context of a transfer model, posit two specifications for the parental utility function, one in which parents attempt to equalize the incomes of children (as in Becker’s investment model) and a second in which parents seek to equalize total transfers to children.
 Other studies have considered how children might strategically respond to these cash transfers, perhaps altering behavior to extract more resources (Becker 1976, Bergstrom 1989, and Bruce and Waldman 1991).

 Despite the centrality of these classic models to our understanding of educational attainment and family behavior, there has been little work examining the empirical patterns of these transfers.
 Instead, because of data limitations, most previous research has focused on educational transfers to a particular child, ignoring both transfers to their siblings and subsequent cash transfers.
-Other research has examined patterns of cash transfers to adult children, typically focusing on transfers at a single point in time while ignoring schooling-based transfers altogether.
+Other research has examined patterns of cash transfers to adult children, typically focusing on transfers at a single point in time, while ignoring schooling-based transfers altogether.
 Almost no work has examined the relationship between parental transfers for schooling and subsequent cash transfers, nor have researchers examined the differences across siblings in the types and amounts of transfers received.
-This limited focus has meant that not only do we know little about the relative investments across siblings, but we also have little understanding about how parents substitute between the two modes of giving or about the total value of all such transfers, both for schooling and later cash transfers, flowing from parents to adult children.
+This limited focus has meant that not only do we know little about the relative investments across siblings, but we also have little understanding about how parents substitute between the two modes of giving or about the total value of all such transfers flowing from parents to adult children.

 This paper makes several contributions that begin to fill these gaps.
 Using the classic models as a framework for understanding behavior, we first examine the extent to which parents spend differentially on the schooling of their children.
 We then compare the magnitude of schooling-related transfers to that of post-schooling cash transfers.
 Importantly, we are able to examine these subsequent cash transfers over a period as long as 17 years.
 Finally, we examine the relationship between schooling and cash transfers to assess whether the latter offset differential expenditures on the former.